sdannyvi/AnytimePCA/readme.md

 *These packages are default on anaconda enviorment.*

 ## Examples
-Assuming the "sspca_exp.py" is at the same folder of your data, there are two ways to activate the algorithm.
+Assuming the "sspca_exp.py" is at the same folder as your data, there are two ways to run the algorithm.
 The first is via command line, the second is via your favorite python IDE (TBD)...

 ### Command Line Examples: